About This Listing

-The fully equipped kitchen with granite worktop has a gas hob and a 1770's oval dining table with four Georgian chairs.
+The fully equipped kitchen with granite worktop has a gas hob, electric oven, microwave, dishwasher, electric kettle and a toaster.
+Eat around the 1770's oval dining table with four Georgian chairs.
 The rest of the apartment is comfortably furnished with antique furniture, Irish where possible, and a luxurious 6 ft. sofa.
 A large flat-screen TV, and a DVD player and iPod/iPhone player/dock for music are also provided.

 The apartment is designed for two people, but a hotel-quality, foldaway bed is available for a third guest.
 A surcharge of €10, to cover the cost of the extra laundry, will be applied if two people occupy the apartment as as twin.
 This will be collected in cash, upon arrival.

 The bathroom has a high-pressure shower and loads of storage space.

 •You will receive a welcome pack of the basics- quality tea, coffee, home-made granola and preserves, with fresh bread.

 •100% cotton bed linen and towels are provided